Skip to content

 “I then expanded it, and bought five more sets of a dozen books, with a 10L plastic box and lid to contain them.
 Each box had a picture of the cover on the front, and a sheet for recording names inside – I numbered each book and at the next partnership meeting, each of the six schools took a box and ran a similar club.”

-“We’ve swapped book boxes at each of our partnership meetings ever since,” says Simon.
+“We’ve swapped book boxes at partnership meetings ever since,” says Simon.
 “By my reckoning, each school has had six sets of books, so 36 ‘cycles’ of book club have run.
-Assuming all books are leant out, over 400 books have been read in the first two years, at a cost of £540, not including refreshments.
-COVID-19 has brought complications to book-swaps because our meetings have gone online, but out of our initial stock of books only three have been lost, and they’re still in fairly good condition, so this should continue to run for years to come,” concludes Simon.
+Assuming all books are lent out, over 400 books were read in the first two years, at a cost of about £540, not including refreshments.
+COVID-19 has brought complications to book-swaps because our meetings have gone online, but out of our initial stock of books only three have been lost, and they’re still in fairly good condition, so this should continue to run for years to come.
+In fact, we have just added a new book to our collection – Fundamental by Tim James; a recently published book which is an excellent introduction to fundamental particles,” concludes Simon.

 This is more than just a book about a single concept.
 You get relativity, astronomy, cosmology and interesting anecdotes about the scientists involved, some of them well known.
 It’s a long read, but worth it and a rewarding book.
 It’s easy to understand, but still complex enough to be interesting.